Building at 23–27 S. Sixth Street

-Building at 23–27 S. Sixth Street is a historic commercial building located at Terre Haute, Vigo County, Indiana.
+Building at 23–27 S. Sixth Street is a historic commercial building located at Terre Haute, Indiana.
 It was built in 1882, and is a two-story, rectangular, Italianate style brick building.
 It features a cast iron storefront on the first story, tall, narrow segmental arched windows on the second, and a projecting cornice.
 It was renovated in 1975.

 It was listed on the National Register of Historic Places in 1983.